ku-sldg/plih/_types/1-Function-Types.md

   (inc inc)
 ```

-This expression simply applys `inc` to itself, something that made
+This expression simply applies `inc` to itself, something that made
 sense when we discussed untyped recursion.
 However, in this context
 trying to increment an increment function makes little sense.
 The
 value of `inc` is a lambda specifying an increment function over